 You may need to have Flash Player installed to see and hear these presentations.

-There are also some optional videos that require RealPlayer.
+There are also some optional videos that require the installation of RealPlayer.

 Internet Connection- It is highly recommended that you use an Internet connection faster than 56K.

 DSL or Cable at home or a high bandwidth connection on a campus are suitable.